sriramreddy126/KeshavSoft-Task/README.md

 # KeshavSoft-Task
-The goal of this task is to enable the intern to explore Bootstrap 5's oAicial examples and  components, understand their structure, and then design their own clean, modern HTML pages  using a combination of those components.
-The focus is not just on replication but on visual  appeal, component synergy, and layout composition.
+The goal of this task is to create a project using the Bootstrap5 and understanding the all components and structure of the bootstrap5, where people can enhance their projects using the bootstrap5 and developing a user friendly applications.